 Coordinating with Paid Time Off Policies

-The Washington Sick Leave Law allows for more other Paid Time Off Policies that meet or exceed the state requirements count toward sick leave requirements.
-However, there are still many factors that are unclear and will be defined in 2017.
-This section will be updated as the rulings are finalized
+The Washington Sick Leave Law allows for more other Paid Time Off Policies (PTO) that meet or exceed the state requirements count toward sick leave requirements.
+PTO policies can be used as long as the employees can use time off for all the reasons in the sick leave law.

 Fines and Remedies provided by the Sick Leave Law